Advertisements

 Who is a Lecturer?

 A lecturer can be said to be a person whose profession is to teach or lecture students, especially graduates and undergraduates.
 Lecturers work in universities and other higher institutions such as polytechnics and colleges of education.
-The main reason why they are called lecturers and not teachers are that they give out lectures, tutorials, and seminars and engage in discussions and practical demonstrations in their classes, which are quite more prominent than that of an average classroom.
+The main reason why they are called lecturers and not teachers is that they give out lectures, tutorials, and seminars and engage in discussions and practical demonstrations in their classes, which are quite more prominent than that of an average classroom.

 They are bound with skills that make them geniuses and professionals in their various fields of study.
 One of a lecturer’s many outstanding skills is understanding student behavior and using it to impart knowledge to them.
 They are life-changers because they are the ones who train the students and prepare them for life outside the four walls of the university.